 4. Zip line through the forest

 With so much greenery and different elevations, Costa Rica is an ideal destination for zip lining.
 Imagine zooming high over the jungle, strapped in safely of course, and feeling like you can fly.

 There are plenty of amazing locations for zip lining in Costa Rica, most of them being inland near the Cloud Forests.

-If you want to try zip lining near the coast, you can also head over to Diamante Eco Adventure Park in Guanacaste, and Jacó Canopy Zip Line Tour or Manuel Antonio Canopy Safari Zip Line Tour in the central Pacific coast.
+If you want to try zip lining near the coast, you can also head over to Diamante Eco Adventure Park in Guanacaste, Jacó Canopy Zip Line Tour, or Manuel Antonio Canopy Safari Zip Line Tour on the central Pacific coast.

 5. Lounge on the beach